 Annex 3: Minor Ailment Service – Formulary

-[Commissioners will need to decide which GSL or P medicines can be supplied under the Minor Ailment Service or whether they will allow pharmacists or appropriately trained members of the pharmacy team to supply all P and GSL medicines that are not Blacklisted.
+[Commissioners will need to decide which GSL or P medicines can be supplied under the Minor Ailment Service or whether they will allow pharmacists or appropriately trained members of the pharmacy team to supply all P and GSL medicines that are not Blacklisted.]

 If the decision is made to create a formulary, this can be added here.